davidmarks/aitools/README.md

 ### 3. **talk_notes**
 A prompt that translates raw transcripts to organized notes.
 Useful for conference sessions, lectures, etc. I typically use this with a speech-to-text model in a pipeline, and modify as needed to customize the output for my current priorities.

+### 4. **systematic_debugger**
+A prompt that helps to systematically debug software and engineering problems.
+Based on some research on how to diagnose problems and find root causes.
+Works surprisingly well.